-TFRAs are cash-value life insurance plans that are designed to help eliminate taxes on your retirement income and are a great strategy for long-term financial planning.
+TFRAs are cash-value life insurance plans designed to help eliminate taxes on your retirement income and are a great strategy for long-term financial planning.
 In this post, we’ll take you through everything you need to know about TFRAs, from how they differ from traditional 401(k)s and Roth IRAs to any current tax advantages or disadvantages.

-How does a TFRA Work?
+How does a TFRA Account Work?

 Your tax-free retirement account (Section 7702 plan) will be funded using a properly structured indexed universal life insurance policy.